United States one-dollar bill: Reverse of current $1 bill

-The reverse of the one-dollar bill has an ornate design that incorporates both sides of the Great Seal of the United States to the left and right of the word ONE.
+The reverse of the one-dollar bill has an ornate design that incorporates both sides of the Great Seal of the United States to the left and right of the word "ONE".
 This word appears prominently in the white space at the center of the bill in a capitalized, shadowed, and seriffed typeface.
 A smaller image of the word "ONE" is superimposed over the numeral "1" in each of the four corners of the bill.

-"THE UNITED STATES OF AMERICA" spans the top of the bill, "ONE DOLLAR" is emblazoned along the bottom, and above the central "ONE" are the words "IN GOD WE TRUST," which became the official motto of the United States in 1956 by an Act of Congress.
-Below the reverse of the Great Seal on the left side of the bill are the words "THE GREAT SEAL," and below the obverse on the right side are the words "OF THE UNITED STATES."
+"THE UNITED STATES OF AMERICA" spans the top of the bill, "ONE DOLLAR" is emblazoned along the bottom, and above the central "ONE" are the words "IN GOD WE TRUST", which became the official motto of the United States in 1956 by an Act of Congress.
+Below the reverse of the Great Seal on the left side of the bill are the words "THE GREAT SEAL", and below the obverse on the right side are the words "OF THE UNITED STATES."

 The Great Seal, originally designed in 1782 and added to the dollar bill's design in 1935, is surrounded by an elaborate floral design.
 The renderings used were the typical official government versions used since the 1880s.

 The reverse of the seal on the left features a barren landscape dominated by an unfinished pyramid of 13 steps, topped by the Eye of Providence within a triangle.
-At the base of the pyramid are engraved the Roman numerals MDCCLXXVI (1776), the date of American independence from Britain.
-At the top of the seal stands a Latin phrase, "ANNUIT COEPTIS," meaning "He favors our undertaking."
+At the base of the pyramid are engraved the Roman numerals MDCCLXXVI (1776), the year of American independence from Britain.
+At the top of the seal stands a Latin phrase, "ANNUIT COEPTIS", meaning "He favors our undertaking."
 At the bottom of the seal is a semicircular banner proclaiming "NOVUS ORDO SECLORUM" meaning "New Order of the Ages" that is a reference to the new American era.
 To the left of this seal, a string of 13 pearls extends toward the edge of the bill.

 The obverse of the seal on the right features a bald eagle, the national bird and symbol of the United States.
 Above the eagle is a radiant cluster of 13 stars arranged in a six-pointed star.
 The eagle's breast is covered by a heraldic shield with 13 stripes that resemble those on the American flag.
 As on the first US flag, the stars and stripes stand for the 13 original states of the union.
 The eagle holds a ribbon in its beak reading "E PLURIBUS UNUM", a Latin phrase meaning "Out of many [states], one [nation]", a de facto motto of the United States (and the only one until 1956).
 Both the phrases "E Pluribus Unum" and "Annuit coeptis" contain 13 letters.
 In its left talons the eagle holds 13 arrows, and in its right talons it holds an olive branch with 13 leaves and 13 olives, representing, respectively, the powers of war and peace.
 To the right of this seal, a string of 13 pearls extends toward the edge of the bill.
 A plate position (check) number is normally found to the left of the eagle.